Simulating thick atmospheric turbulence in the lab with application to orbital angular momentum communication: Simulating thick turbulence in the laboratory

 \subsection{Experimental setup}

 A diagram of our experimental setup is presented in Fig. \ref{fig:ExperimentalSetup}.
-The sender, Alice, prepares a beam in a specific OAM state to send to the receiver, Bob, from an attenuated HeNe using an SLM combined with a $4f$ system as described in~\cite{Arrizon2007,Gruneisen2008}.
+The sender, Alice, prepares a beam in a specific OAM state to send to the receiver, Bob, from an attenuated HeNe using a spatial light modulator (SLM) combined with a $4f$ system.
+Diffraction gratings with spatially modulated properties can be shown to create any complex spatial field distribution in the first diffracted order (selected by the $4f$ filter)\cite{Arrizon2007}.
+This applies whether the grating is an amplitude\cite{Mirhosseini2013a,Rodenburg2014a} or phase~\cite{Gruneisen2008} only hologram.
+A phase-only SLM was used in our experiment to allow for maximum efficiency in generating the modes.
 The prepared state is then sent through the simulated 1\,km path scaled down as described in section \ref{sec:FresnelScaling} to a total length of 1.3\,m.
 The two thin phase screens used to simulate thick turbulence in our setup (section \ref{sec:2PhaseModel}) were implemented using an SLM in a double-pass configuration.
 In addition, the quadratic phases required for proper scaling of the propagation path were added to the phases on the SLMs.

 After propagation through the turbulent channel, the beam at Bob's aperture is imaged with a $4f$ system onto a Thorlabs adaptive optics (AO) kit consisting of a $12\times 12$ actuator deformable mirror and a Shack-Hartmann wavefront sensor.
 After the AO system, the beam is similarly imaged onto the first element (R1) of the OAM sorter.
 The OAM sorter uses two refractive optical elements (R1 and R2) and a Fourier transforming lens (FT Lens) to spatially separate different OAM modes allowing for the OAM spectrum to be efficiently measured as described in~\cite{Lavery2012}.